Describe An Interesting Neighbour: IELTS Speaking Cue Card

 How has Kiran influenced your perspective on career success?

-Do you think having successful neighbors impacts the community?
+Do you think having successful neighbors can motivate others in the community?

 Band 7